Buying an RV is sort of like having a baby.

 Fifth wheel trailers are usually quite luxurious, typically more so than any other type of trailer.

-Fifth wheels are usually GIANT.
+Fifth wheel campers are usually GIANT.

 So if you are planning to spend a lot of time in State Parks and smaller campgrounds, or if you KNOW you can't get used to driving and backing up such a large house, you may want to stay away from buying a 5th wheel.